smartsheet-platform/smartsheet-python-sdk/README.md

 `json = ss_client.Passthrough.post(endpoint, payload, query_params)`

-Where `endpoint`is the specific API endpoint you wish to invoke, `payload` is a `JSONObject` or dictionary containing the JSON POST payload and `query_params` is an optional dictionary of query parameters
+Where `endpoint`is the specific API endpoint you wish to invoke, `payload` is a string, dictionary or `JSONObject` containing the JSON POST payload and `query_params` is an optional dictionary of query parameters

 `json = ss_client.Passthrough.put(endpoint, payload, query_parameters)`

-Where `endpoint`is the specific API endpoint you wish to invoke, `payload` is a `JSONObject` or dictionary containing the JSON PUT payload and `query_params` is an optional dictionary of query parameters
+Where `endpoint`is the specific API endpoint you wish to invoke, `payload` is a string, dictionary or `JSONObject` containing the JSON PUT payload and `query_params` is an optional dictionary of query parameters

 `json = ss_client.Passthrough.delete(endpoint)`

 Where `endpoint`is the specific API endpoint you wish to invoke

 The client object base URL gets prepended to the caller’s endpoint URL argument, so in the above `get` example, if endpoint is `'/sheets'` an HTTP GET is requested from the URL `https://api.smartsheet.com/2.0/sheets`

+All calls to passthrough methods return a `JSONObject` containing the JSON result.
+The `data` attribute contains the JSON result as a dictionary.
+For example, after a PUT operation the API's result message will be contained in `json.data['message']`.
+The `to_json()` method will return a string containing the formatted raw JSON result.

 ## Support
 If you have any questions or issues with this SDK please post on StackOverflow using the tag ["smartsheet-api"](http://stackoverflow.com/questions/tagged/smartsheet-api) or contact us directly at api@smartsheet.com.